 Accenting Your Portfolio With Small Cap Stock

 With a large potential for growth and plenty of stocks under $10, small-cap stocks can be attractive.
-However, it’s important to remember that small-cap stocks can also quickly lose value — and they may also show lower liquidity, which can mean trouble if you need to quickly exit your position.
+However, it’s important to remember that these stocks can also quickly lose value — and they may also show lower liquidity, which can mean trouble if you need to quickly exit your position.

 Do your due diligence before you purchase a small cap stock, and only use small-cap stocks to complement a portfolio primarily made up of solid and safe index funds, mutual funds, bonds and large-cap offerings.
-The best small cap stocks to buy are only one part of your portfolio, but they can add significant value when chosen properly.
+The best stocks to buy are only one part of your portfolio, but they can add significant value when chosen properly.